Ensuring impact over time: buffers, permanence & risk mitigation

 -

-Remote sensing data (EVI and, where applicable, Aboveground Carbon)
+Remote sensing data (e.g. vegetation indices such as EVI, and where applicable Aboveground Carbon)

 -